Home Page Introduction Tree Index Tree Pages

 Chigwell House School: 5, Highfield Road, Edgbaston, Birmingham (Closed circa 1974)

 I attended Chigwell House School from 1963 to 1969, following both my brothers, Roger & Peter, there.
 It was a private, fee-paying school and was considered one of the top junior schools in the area.
-It was a subsidiary of Greenmore College (Edgbaston) and it was housed in an old (?Victorian) house on the Calthorpe estate.
+It was a subsidiary of Greenmore College (Edgbaston) and was housed in an old (?Victorian) house on the Calthorpe estate.
 However, it seems the school increasingly had financial problems.
 The building became quite run-down by the start of the 1970s and was demolished soon after the school closed.
-Looking at the still empty site, there doesn't seem room for a school building, but the presence of the old playground (used as a car park) is proof of its former usage.
+The site has been redeveloped and you'd never know there had been a locally famous private school there now.

 Unfortunately, I do not have any school photographs dating from the period I was there, though I'm sure at least one was taken.
 If anyone has a school photo from this period, please contact me.
 Ironically, my brothers have 3 school photos dated 1959, 1960 & 1961, from which I'll be taking the photos of the teachers for use here.